York13Pud/python-django-training/notes.md

 Once the app is created, it needs to be added to the settings.py file (in the INSTALLED_APPS list) in the main project folder.

-The format to add the app to the list is folder-name.apps.
+The format to add the app to the list is folder-name.apps.ProjectsConfig.